TitanComputer/Batch-Folder-Renamer/README.md

 - 🚀 Automatically remove predefined prefixes.
 - 🧠 Clean up suffixes (TV series season numbers).
 - 🔄 Format folder names by removing extra spaces and dots.
+- 🎨 Convert folder names to Title Case
+- 💾 Automatically save your settings to a config file and load them on startup.
 - 📥 Downloadable `.exe` version (Windows only)